Open rescue: Criminality

-Some practitioners of open rescue claim to not be guilty of any crime, claiming to have acted in defense of others, especially if the rescued animals have not been kept in accordance with laws regulating animal husbandry.
+Some practitioners of open rescue argue they are not guilty of any crime and that they act in defense of others, especially if the rescued animals have not been kept in accordance with laws regulating animal husbandry.
 Similarly, others cite the disregard of the owner's violations of such laws as sufficient justification, and point out the hypocrisy of the strict enforcement of the law against open rescue activists.

 Majja Carlsson of the Swedish open rescue organisation Räddningstjänsten (lit.
 'The Rescue Service') was one of four activists that rescued 120 hens in the largest open rescue operation to date.
 In her description of the action, she writes the following (translated from Swedish):Quite possibly legal ramifications will follow this action.
 Naturally, I realize that some will label this as a crime even though I disagree with them.
 It is sad that we are the ones considered criminals in this society, and not the egg industry which has in fact violated the Swedish Animal Protection Act for over fifteen years.
 That the law intended to protect the animals is widely ignored while crimes against the right of ownership are seen as serious offences.Similarly, Räddningstjänsten writes in a comment to the legal proceedings that followed the action (translated from Swedish) "We acted and saved 120 individuals from unnecessary suffering and certain premature death. [...]
 The real crimes are not committed by us, but by the animal industry."

 In the United States, courts have often sided with prosecutors in the suppression of evidence of animal cruelty exposed by animal rights activists in cases involving animal liberation and open rescues, as it makes it easier for the defendants to be prosecuted as thieves and terrorists under the Animal Enterprise Protection Act.
 According to The Intercept's Natasha Lennard, this is one of the legacies of the Green Scare, when the government, at the behest of pharmaceutical and agricultural corporations, aggressively prosecuted animal rights activists as so-called "eco-terrorists".

 Arguments for open rescue

 Open rescue "puts a face on animal liberation".
-By being open, proponents claim that they get a more positive response from the media and the general population, and that by not wearing masks they reduce the distance between themselves and the public, they become a normal everyday person whom the public can identify with and not an abstract masked "terrorist".
+By being open, proponents argue that they get a more positive response from the media and the general population, and that by not wearing masks they reduce the distance between themselves and the public, they become a normal everyday person whom the public can identify with and not an abstract masked "terrorist".
 Being open removes or tones down the militant edge of direct actions.

-Open rescue proponents also claim that their method of operation is conducive to their compassion for the rescued animals.
+Open rescue proponents also argue that their method of operation is conducive to their compassion for the rescued animals.
 One of the things reportedly shown by the video comparison at the aforementioned United Poultry Concern's forum on Direct Actions was that the open rescue activist displayed more compassion and care for the animals compared to the clandestine activists (which is not to say that the clandestine activists did not display compassion and care).
 Whether this is due to that the operations are unmasked, that the operations are open or some other quality is still open for argument.